zapabob/ROCm/README.md

 The compatibility matrix in the AMD Deep Learning Guide is updated for ROCm v5.0.2.

+For more information and documentation updates, refer to https://docs.amd.com.

 # AMD ROCm™ v5.0.1 Release Notes